Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 If the corner points of the feasible region are (0, 0), (4, 0), (4, 3), (2, 4) and (0, 4), and Z = 5x + 3y, then minimum value of Z is:

-✓ Correct Answer: (a) 0
+✓ Correct Answer: (A) 0

 Solution: